ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Excision.
 This is an operation to remove the cancerous tumor and some surrounding healthy tissue, known as a margin.

 Lymph node dissection or neck dissection.
-If the doctor suspects the cancer has spread, the doctor may remove lymph nodes in the neck, possibly causing stiffness in the shoulders afterward.
+If the doctor suspects the cancer has spread, the doctor may remove lymph nodes in the neck.
+This may cause stiffness in the shoulders afterward.
 This may be done at the same time as an excision.

 Reconstructive (plastic) surgery.
 If cancer surgery requires major tissue removal, such as removing the jaw, skin, pharynx, or tongue, reconstructive or plastic surgery may be done to replace the missing tissue.
 This type of operation helps restore a person’s appearance and the function of the affected area.
 For example, a prosthodontist may be able to make an artificial dental or facial part to help restore the ability to swallow and speak.
 A speech pathologist may then be needed to help the patient relearn how to swallow and communicate using new techniques or special equipment.

-In general, depending on the location, stage, and type of the cancer, some people may need more than one operation.
+In general, depending on the location, stage, and type of the cancer, some people may need more than 1 operation.
 Sometimes, it is not possible to completely remove the cancer, and additional treatments may be necessary.
-For example, surgery may be followed by radiation therapy and/or chemotherapy to destroy cancer cells that cannot be removed during surgery.
+For example, surgery may be followed by radiation therapy, chemotherapy, or both to destroy cancer cells that cannot be removed during surgery.

-Side effects of surgery depend on the type and location of the surgery, and each patient is encouraged to talk with their doctor about side effects expected from the specific surgery and how long the side effects are likely to last.
+Side effects of surgery depend on the type and location of the surgery.
+Every patient is encouraged to talk with their doctor about the side effects expected from a specific surgery and how long the side effects are likely to last.
 Common side effects from head and neck surgery include temporary or permanent loss of normal voice, impaired speech, and hearing loss.
 People often have difficulty chewing or swallowing after cancer surgery, which may require a tube inserted in the stomach for feeding purposes.
 In addition, after a total laryngectomy, which is the removal of the larynx, people may have decreased functioning of the thyroid gland that will need to be managed.

 Another potential side effect is swelling of the mouth and throat area, making it difficult to breathe.
 If this side effect develops, patients may receive a temporary tracheostomy, which creates a hole in the windpipe to make breathing easier.